Independent expert reports

 - A description of the purpose and objectives of the report, including a discussion of the basis for providing an opinion

 - A description of the industries in which those businesses operate

 - Detailed analysis of the proposed transaction, usually including a valuation of one or more entities

 - An opinion as to whether the contemplated transaction is fair and reasonable or in the best interest of investors as a whole.

 We have extensive experience in the preparation of IERs across a broad range of industries and transaction types including takeovers, mergers, schemes of arrangement and other corporate actions for some of the largest transaction in Australia.

-Our Valuation specialists can quickly gather an in-depth understanding of the market, the asset or liability being valued.
+Our business valuation specialists can quickly gather an in-depth understanding of the market, the asset or liability being valued.